Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 Synesthesia
 ===========

-A Sublime Text 3 plugin for highlighting text with pretty colours.
+A Sublime Text 3 plugin for highlighting text with pretty colors.

 Installation
 ------------